Seednode/trivia/README.md

 ```

 You can specify as many input files as you'd like, by repeating the `-f|--question-file` flag.

+You can also specify input directories, optionally `--recursive`, from which trivia files will be loaded.

 ## Exporting
 If the `--export` flag is passed, an additional `/export` endpoint is registered.